Business Profile Photos

 The first step in branding your social media channel(s) is the profile photo.

-When deciding on a business profile photo for social media, networking, podcasts, or video channels consider shape, consistency, size, & photo vs logo.
+When selecting a photo or graphic for your business profile photo for social media, networking, podcasts, or video channels consider these tips:

-- CONSISTENCY: Use the same or similar images on all your social media account profiles.
-This might sound obvious but the social media accounts are often created over a period of time and different images are used.
+Keep a consistent look.
+Use the same or similar images on all your social media account profiles.
+This might sound obvious but social media accounts are often created over a period of time and different images/graphics are used.

 What to do if you have a landscape rectangular logo or no logo at all?

 You can either find an image that represents your business, create an acronym/logo, or use the face of your recognizable brand (i.e. the owner, founder, chef…)

 If someone is on your website and they click to your social media pages, they will view your overall branding.
 They will see your photo/logo, banner art, and your posts, tweets, videos, etc. However, the business attraction to social media is the ability to expand your ready through virtual referral marketing.
 People will stumble across your posts and see a very, very small version of your profile photo.
 Below is a screenshot of an easily recognizable brand.
 Pepsi used the graphic aspect of their logo on their Facebook page, i.e. no wording.
 No wording necessary – this is an extremely popular and recognizable brand, and you see the company name to the right.
 The image used on social media should be identifiable on the smallest displays.
 The small profile photo is what people will before they go to your page and like, follow, etc.